AAghaei/gfbio-ontology/README.md

 # Intro

 This is the repository which hosts the GFBio-ontology and some directly associated standards and tools.
-The ontology aims for an application ontology which supports the GFBio system components in the annotation and the discovery of biological data.
-The ontology is influenced by prior work from the Essential Annotation Schema for Ecology ([EASE](https://github.com/cpfaff/ease)) which is also contained as copy in this repository.
+The ontology is an application ontology which supports the GFBio ecosytem of sotware components in the annotation and the discovery of biological data.
+The ontology is influenced by prior work from the Essential Annotation Schema for Ecology ([EASE](https://github.com/cpfaff/ease), which is also contained as copy in this repository).

 ## Purpose of the ontology